The Five Satins

-The Five Satins are an American doo-wop group, best known for their 1956 million-selling song, "In the Still of the Night."
+The Five Satins are an American doo-wop group, best known for their 1956 million-selling song "In the Still of the Night."
 They were formed in 1954 and continued performing until 1994.
 When it was formed, the group consisted of six members, which was eventually cut down to five.
 The group is in the Vocal Group Hall of Fame.

 Career

-The group, formed in New Haven, Connecticut, United States, in 1954, consisted of leader Fred Parris (March 26, 1936–January 13, 2022), Lewis Peeples, Stanley Dortche, Ed Martin, Jim Freeman, Nat Mosley.
+The group, formed in New Haven, Connecticut in 1954, consisted of leader Fred Parris (March 26, 1936 – January 13, 2022), Lewis Peeples, Stanley Dortche, Ed Martin, Jim Freeman, Nat Mosley.
 With little success, the group reorganized, with Dortche and Peeples leaving, and new member Al Denby entering.
-The group then recorded "In the Still of the Night", a big hit in the United States, which was originally released as the B-side to the single, "The Jones Girl".
-The single was initially issued on the tiny local "Standord" label (45 stock # 200) and after some local Connecticut sales, it was released the following year on the New York label Ember (45 stock # 1005), and "In The Still Of The Night" ended up charting at number three on the R&B chart and number 25 on the pop chart.
+The group then recorded "In the Still of the Night", a big hit in the United States, which was originally released as the B-side to the single "The Jones Girl".
+The single was initially issued on the tiny local "Standord" label (45 stock 200) and after some local Connecticut sales, it was released the following year on the New York label Ember (45 stock 1005), and "In The Still Of The Night" ended up charting at number three on the R&B chart and number 25 on the pop chart.

 Two singles later, the follow-up track "Pretty Baby (That's Why I Sing)" (Ember 1025) got weeks of airplay on powerful CHUM in Toronto, in November 1957.
-An August 1958 release, "A Night To Remember" (Ember 1038), got some Boston airplay.
-During late 1959 (in San Francisco, California) and early 1960 (in both San Antonio, Texas and Rochester, New York), their classic 45 side garnered renewed current airplay, becoming a Top 10 hit in all three listed markets.
+The August 1958 release "A Night to Remember" (Ember 1038) got some Boston airplay.
+During late 1959 (in San Francisco) and early 1960 (in both San Antonio, Texas and Rochester, New York), their classic 45 side garnered renewed current airplay, becoming a Top 10 hit in all three listed markets.
 "In The Still of the Night" became an even bigger hit when it appeared as the lead track on Original Sound Records' Oldies But Goodies Vol. 1.
 The series eventually ran to 15 volumes.
 The series has been in continual print in one form or another since that first volume was released in 1959.
-In total, their signature track sold over one million copies and was awarded a gold disc.
+In total, their signature track sold over 1 million copies and was awarded a gold disc.